 - Start at least two months early.

-- Come earlier, before school starts.
-A lot of housing is available in the early summertime.
+- A lot of housing is available in early summer.

 - Check with real estate agencies to see if any sellers are interested in leasing long-term.